-If you think that Spanish or Castilian is the language of Spain, you're only partially right.
+If you think that Spanish or Castilian is the language of Spain, you're only partly right.

 Euskara: Euskara is easily the most unusual language of Spain — and an unusual language for Europe as well, since it doesn't fit in the Indo-European family of languages that includes Spanish as well as French, English and the other Romance and Germanic languages.